First-Order Filter

 Details

 Specify the sampling period of the block in seconds.
-Set to 0
+Set the value 0 to implement a continuous block.

 |